01543 676 800

 Gifts in kind

-In the past various businesses have been able to provide a wide range of services, from legal advice, design and print, IT advice, through to refreshments for our events via the gifts in kind method.
+In the past various businesses have been able to provide a wide range of services, from legal advice, design and print, and IT support, to refreshments for our events via the gifts-in-kind method.

-If this is something that interests you please get in touch with Wendy Dee on email@example.com
+If this is something that interests you please get in touch with Debbie Thain at email@example.com

 Our amazon wish list started around Christmas of 2018 and has carried on each year since.
 It’s a great way of receiving the presents the children have asked for and also a lovely way for people to give back over the festive period.